clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      |     29844 |     10666 |
 | **Average** | **31053** | **10756** |

-Again, additional CPUs had an large effect on the time.
+Again, additional CPUs had an large effect on the time with winston.

 #### bunyan